Q. How long will my counseling appointment take?

 Q. How do I apply for financial aid?

 A. Our financial aid website is very helpful and will explain what you need to do to apply for financial aid.
-If you have questions regarding your financial aid, we recommend that you speak with a financial aid representative in the MCC Financial Aid Office.
-The MCC Financial Aid Office is located in room 114 on our main campus.
+If you have questions regarding your financial aid, we recommend you speak with a financial aid representative in the MCC Financial Aid Office.
+The MCC Financial Aid Office is located in room 1040 on our main campus.

 Q. How do I figure out my GPA?